sinamics/ztnet/CONTRIBUTING.md

 ## Conclusion

-Thank you for considering contributing to the next_ztnet repository.
+Thank you for considering contributing to the ztnet repository.
 We appreciate your help in making this project better!
 If you have any questions, please don't hesitate to reach out to the project maintainers.